bennettparsons/jazz-bot/implementation.md

 #### Straight up Qlearning

 Model off Berekely pacman qlearning setup, and try to write smart reward functions.
 A state is just a single eighth note.
 Use dynamic programming.
+Make sure to use a "soft max" when extracting a policy from qvals so that we end up mapping states to a distribution of actions, rather than a single action.

 * Reward functions take in only current state and next state